UNBOUND

 Graphic design: f450design.org

-With thanks to our supporters: cultural partner CLB Berlin, funders Senatsverwaltung Sport und Inneres and Stiftung Pfefferberg, and program supporters HKW, Bauhaus-Archiv und Diversity Arts Culture
+With thanks to our supporters: Cultural partner CLB Berlin, funders Senatsverwaltung Sport und Inneres, and Stiftung Pfefferberg, with program support from Bauhaus-Archiv and Diversity Arts Culture.

-Sign up for our newsletter or visit our Facebook, Twitter or Instagram for regular Updates!
+Sign up to our newsletter or check out our Facebook, or Instagram for further updates on UNBOUND!

-UNBOUND is financed by the Senat Department of Sport and Internal Affairs and features as part of the 2023 Special Olympics Cultural Program.
+UNBOUND was funded by the Senate Department for Sport and Home Affairs and was part of the 2023 Special Olympics Cultural Program.

 Comments are closed.